-Obstruction by destruction of evidence (18 U.S.C.
+Obstruction by Destruction of Evidence (18 U.S.C.
 1512(c))

-The obstruction by destruction of evidence offense found in subsection 1512(c) is the creation of the Sarbanes-Oxley Act, and proscribes obstruction of federal administrative, judicial, or Congressional proceedings by destruction of evidence.
+The obstruction by destruction of evidence offense found in subsection 1512(c) is the creation of the Sarbanes-Oxley Act, and proscribes obstruction of Congressional proceedings, or of federal administrative or judicial proceedings, by destruction of evidence.